faatinhusnaa/robo/README.md

 # Robo

-RESTful backend service built with NestJS, TypeORM, and PostgreSQL for the PNB Intern Onboarding program.
+RESTful backend service built with NestJS, TypeORM, and PostgreSQL

 ---